echoe/letsencryptcpanel/README.md

 Hi!
 This is a repository to install let's encrypt SSL certificates onto a cPanel server with shell scripts. :)
 This is outmoded as cPanel made their own let's encrypt plugin.
 I would recommend using that.
+I also don't know if it works anymore, it's years and years old :)
-If you want to know more about how to write scripts to use cPanel's CLI or anything like that, you can look at this anyways!
+But if you want to know more about how to write scripts to use cPanel's CLI or anything like that, you can look at this anyways!